There are many types of blue screen errors on Windows 10. But, This article is all about how to fix CRITICAL PROCESS DIED.

 1. Run System File Checker Command

-Many people consider as the primary troubleshooting option to fix critical process died blue screen.
+Many people consider it as the primary troubleshooting option to fix critical process died blue screen.
 As the problem may occur due to a system component corruption, running the SFC command can work sometimes.
 Basically, This command is used to check and repair if any of your Windows system components corrupted or unexpectedly modified.
 However, To learn how to run this command, follow these steps.

 - At first, Open the start menu, type cmd, right-click on the command prompt and choose Run as administrator.